abrahamjuliot/creepjs/README.md

 ## Definitions
 ### Trash
 - unusual results
-- forgivable lies (invalid metrics capable of being restored)
+- forgivable lies: invalid metrics that can either be restored or used to create a better fingerprint
 - failed calculations that may reasonably occur at random (loose fingerprint metrics)

 ### Lies
-- prototype tampering
+- JS prototype tampering
 - mismatch in worker scope or iframe
 - failed math calculations